jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 probability of acceptance of the fake data by the discriminator is high.

-The architecture pictured in Figure 7 shows a generator feeding a discriminator circuit through a probability amplitude encoder <img src="https://latex.codecogs.com/gif.latex?\cal{A}"/>, including normalization.
+The architecture pictured in Fig. 7 shows a generator feeding a discriminator circuit through a probability amplitude encoder <img src="https://latex.codecogs.com/gif.latex?\cal{A}"/>, including normalization.
 The MAV navigation data set is amplitude encoded according to Eq.
 (1).
 Since n qubits can amplitude-encode <img src="https://latex.codecogs.com/gif.latex?$2^n$"/> datum, a n-qubit discriminator is fed by a generator with <img src="https://latex.codecogs.com/gif.latex?$2^n$"/> qumodes.
+In Fig.
+7, <img
-In Figure 7, <img src="https://latex.codecogs.com/gif.latex?$n$"/> is two.
+src="https://latex.codecogs.com/gif.latex?$n$"/> is two.